spencerbertsch1/AI/Logic/report.md

 ## Assignment Extensions

 In addition to solving the sudoku problem, I also implemented the Australia map coloring problem in CNF form and used WalkSAT to find a solution.
-The solution that was provided by WalkSAT was the following:

 I encoded the colors ('G', 'R', 'B') inside the CNF file so that each state can have one of the three colors, but not two colors.